WTOG: Becoming a superstation

 Channel 44 finally gained competition in 1981, when Family Group Broadcasting signed on WFTS-TV (channel 28) as a family-oriented independent station.
 However, WTOG remained the clear leader in the market for the next two decades.
 During the 1970s and 1980s, the station was carried on many cable providers in central and southwestern Florida.
 In the 1980s, WTOG also maintained a network of low-power repeaters, located in Sebring, Inverness, Arcadia (in the Fort Myers market; that translator has since shut down), Ocala (part of the Orlando market; that translator, W29AB, has since become a translator for Orlando's WKMG-TV) and Okeechobee (part of the West Palm Beach market).
-It billed itself as "Florida's Super Station", which "Covered Florida Like The Sun".
+It billed itself as "Florida's Super Station", which "Covered Florida Like the Sun".

 There was also some consideration to put WTOG on cable in Tallahassee, but that never came to fruition.
 WTOG was one of the most profitable independent stations in the country.
 In fact, during the late 1970s, Ted Turner called the station to ask how WTOG made itself so profitable.

 From Fox to UPN

 On October 9, 1986, WTOG became a charter affiliate of the fledgling Fox network.
 Like most early Fox affiliates, channel 44 was still effectively programmed as an independent, as Fox aired only two hours of prime time programming on Saturday and Sunday evenings early on (it would not expand to seven days a week until 1993).
 However, over time, channel 44 became one of several Fox affiliates nationwide that were disappointed with the network's weak programming offerings, particularly on Saturday nights, which were bogging down WTOG's otherwise successful lineup.
 WTOG dropped its Fox affiliation on August 8, 1988, sending it to WFTS (which was acquired by the E. W. Scripps Company in 1986).
-Through the early 1990s, WTOG was still running mostly cartoons (both classic and recent), classic and recent sitcoms, drama series and older movies.
-As part of deal with United Television, WTOG was an affiliate of the Prime Time Entertainment Network syndication programming service from 1993 to 1995.
+Through the early 1990s, WTOG was still running mostly cartoons (both classic and recent), classic and recent sitcoms, drama series and older films.
+As part of a deal with United Television, WTOG was an affiliate of the Prime Time Entertainment Network syndication programming service from 1993 to 1995.

-WTOG was largely unaffected by the affiliation swaps of 1994, which saw longtime CBS affiliate WTVT (channel 13) switch to Fox (as a result of the network's affiliation deal with then-owners, New World Communications); WFTS becoming an ABC affiliate; and longtime ABC outlet WTSP (channel 10) assuming the market's CBS affiliation.
+WTOG was largely unaffected by the affiliation swaps of 1994, which saw longtime CBS affiliate WTVT (channel 13) switch to Fox (as a result of the network's affiliation deal with then-owners New World Communications); WFTS becoming an ABC affiliate; and longtime ABC outlet WTSP (channel 10) assuming the market's CBS affiliation.
 However, channel 44 did regain a network relationship when it became a charter affiliate of the United Paramount Network (UPN) at its launch on January 16, 1995.
 As with its days as a Fox affiliate, WTOG continued to program itself as an independent, programming a traditional general entertainment format during the day, with UPN programming being shown during the prime time hours.